thosgood/this-weeks-finds/markdown/101-150/week125.md

 > the operator product expansion, which generalizes Chen's lemma for
 > iterated integrals.
 The subset of diagrams whose forest structure
 > entails a unique primitive subdivergence provides a representation of
-> the Hopf algebra H~R~ of undecorated rooted trees.
+> the Hopf algebra $H_R$ of undecorated rooted trees.
 Our undecorated
 > Hopf algebra program is designed to process the 24,213,878 BPHZ
 > contributions to the renormalization of 7,813 diagrams, with up to 12
 > loops.
 We consider 10 models, each in 9 renormalization schemes.
 The
 > two simplest models reveal a notable feature of the subalgebra of
 > Connes and Moscovici, corresponding to the commutative part of the
-> Hopf algebra H~T~ of the diffeomorphism group: it assigns to Feynman
+> Hopf algebra $H_T$ of the diffeomorphism group: it assigns to Feynman
-> diagrams those weights which remove ζ values from the counterterms of
+> diagrams those weights which remove $\zeta$ values from the counterterms of
 > the minimal subtraction scheme.
 We devise a fast algorithm for these
 > weights, whose squares are summed with a permutation factor, to give
 > rational counterterms.